What is osteoporosis - how can strength training help?

 What options do I have to prevent and counteract osteoporosis?

-Scientific studies clearly prove the effectiveness of sport against bone loss.
-Medically based Kieser Training provides you with targeted support to combat active bone loss or prevent it from happening in the first place.
-Training with weights or resistance bands helps to improve muscle strength and bone stability.
-Training the muscles around the bones creates additional support for the bone structure.
-It is important to take preventive measures before the first symptoms start.
+Training on specially developed machines helps to improve muscle strength and bone stability.
+Strength training of the muscles around the bones creates additional support for the bone structure.
+It is important to take preventive measures before the first symptoms begin.

 Medically sound expert advice